 London is now home to the world’s first and only immersive rockstar experience.
 Described as Guitar Hero meets karaoke, it’s the latest addition to the capital’s burgeoning ‘Competitive Socialising’ scene.

-Performers can choose from an ever-growing list of tracks which span the decades and cover all genres.
-From cheesy pop to heavy metal, and everything in between, players of all ages will find a tune they love.
-Although first-timers will typically learn one song during a session, there’s nothing to stop people trying a couple, or even swapping instruments.
+Performers can choose from an ever-growing list of tracks that span decades and cover all genres.
+From cheesy pop to heavy metal and everything in between, players of all ages will find a tune they love.
+Although first-timers will typically learn one song during a session, there’s nothing to stop people from trying a couple or even swapping instruments.
 “Everybody always wants to have a go on the drums!” noted Tshulak.

 So how does it all work, and can a total beginner really get the hang of it?
-“We’ve built this with complete amateurs in mind” said James Green, Senior Programmer.
+“We’ve built this with complete amateurs in mind,” said James Green, Senior Programmer.
 “If you can count to 4, then you won’t have any problem taking part!”
-Beginners are guided which notes to play via onscreen graphics, and on the easiest setting, only have to play a single note every bar.
-When they press the correct note, it triggers a more complex musical sequence – e.g. a bass line, guitar riff, or chord progression.
+Beginners are guided which notes to play via onscreen graphics, and on the easiest setting, they only have to play a single note every bar.
+Then, when they press the correct note, it triggers a more complex musical sequence – e.g. a bass line, guitar riff, or chord progression.

-WeJam currently operate at 4 sites across London, and are planning a nationwide rollout in 2021.
-To find out more or to book a session visit http://wejam.studio
+WeJam currently operates at 4 sites across London and plans a nationwide rollout in 2021.
+To find out more or to book a session, visit http://wejam.studio